navix85/Angel_Roberto_Nava.solis.github.io/index.md

-predictively in financial markets. my line of research is price prediction of chain metrics against big data, random forest regressions and
- Arima models in R language for prediction in the cryptocurrency markets
+predictively in financial markets. my line of research is price prediction of chain metrics against big data, random forest regressions and Ramdon forest  models in R language for prediction in the cryptocurrency markets
 </blockquote></center></h3><br><br>
   <h4>Certification<br><br><br>